Saunved/mint-css/README.md

 ## Intro
-A multi-purpose CSS framework that you can use for for prototyping, theming, or directly in your projects.
-Useful for web designers as well as developers.
-View a demo live: [mint-css demo](https://saunved.github.io/mint-css)
+mint-css lets you change how every single component of your website looks by changing one stylesheet.
+Make redesign a breeze.
+Use for prototyping, theming or directly in your projects.
+View a live demo here: [mint-css demo](https://saunved.github.io/mint-css)

 ## Table of contents